davidstutz/bootstrap-multiselect/README.md

 Bootstrap Multiselect is a JQuery based plugin to provide an intuitive user interface for using select inputs with the multiple attribute present.
 Instead of a select a bootstrap button will be shown w dropdown menu containing the single options as checkboxes.

-Documentation, Examples, FAQ and License: [http://davidstutz.de/bootstrap-multiselect/](http://davidstutz.de/bootstrap-multiselect/).
+Documentation, Examples, FAQ and License: [http://davidstutz.github.io/bootstrap-multiselect/](http://davidstutz.github.io/bootstrap-multiselect/).

+**If you are interested in actively maintaining this project, please contact me (see GitHub profile for contact information).**

 Bootstrap Multiselect is featured in an article on [tutorialzine](http://tutorialzine.com/): [50 must-Have Plugins for Extending Twitter Bootstrap](http://tutorialzine.com/2013/07/50-must-have-plugins-for-extending-twitter-bootstrap/); on [Bootsnipp](http://bootsnipp.com/)'s [list of Twitter Bootstrap recourses](http://bootsnipp.com/resources); on [Design Your Way](http://www.designyourway.net/blog/resources/jquery-bootstrap-plugins/); and available on [NuGet](https://www.nuget.org/packages/Bootstrap.Multiselect/0.9.9).